afdataschool/vim-bash/_episodes/01-vim.md

 Practice this.
 Re-open your vim document, enter insert mode, and add some more random text.

 There is also a command for saving and exiting all in one instruction.
-Press escape, then type:
+Press `esc`, then type:

 ~~~
 :x